codewithmayor/DevOps_Projects/0x01-shell_permissions/README.md

-Task 7; write a script that adds execution permission to the owner, the group owner and the other users, to the file hello Task 8; write a script that sets the permission to the file hello Task 9; write a script that sets the mode of the file hello to given mode
+Task 7; write a script that adds execution permission to the owner, the group owner and the other users, to the file hello Task 8; write a script that sets the permission to the file hello Task 9; write a script that sets the mode of the file hello to given mode Task 10; Write a script that sets the mode of the file hello the same as olleh’s mode.